 The Project meets the requirements for a Construction Notice because it is within the types of projects defined by Item (4)(b) of 4906-1-01 Appendix A, Application Requirement Matrix for Electric Power Transmission Lines.
 This item states:

-- (4) Constructing additions to existing electric power transmission stations or converting distribution station to transmission stations where: - (b) There is a greater than twenty percent expansion of the fenced area.
+- (4) Constructing additions to existing electric power transmission stations or converting distribution station to transmission stations where: - (b) There is a twenty percent or less expansion of the fenced area.